1. BAILUACRAICH FARM AND PORT MOLUAG

 Walk beside Loch Balnagown, towards a wooden gate, before which is another ruined house with a splendid fireplace, and a possible bible slot in the wall.
 Through the wooden gate, join a slowly rising tractor track beside some extraordinary trees, the loch on your left.

-Before the top of this rise you will see Balure farmhouse and the broch.
-Take the right-hand fork to join another tractor track continuing towards a large ruin with an ash tree collapsed on its roof.
+The track forks as you near the top of the rise.
+Take the right fork, continuing towards a large ruin with an ash tree collapsed on its roof.

 4. BALURE AGAIN